yradeva93/Estimagic-Least-Squares-Example/README.md

 The fork is added as a submodule to this repository.

-To do install the estimagic fork, run:
+To install the estimagic fork, run:

 ```bash
 # Clone recursive to also fetch the submodule